ramyasnl/Stocks_Analysis/README.md

 Now DQ analysis sheet has the total volume of DQ stocks using IF and FOR loops and by activating two sheets(2018,DQ Analysis)<br/>
 "allstockanalysisdashbrd" gives the yearly volume of different tickers ,<br/>
 "allstockanalysisdashbrdcolor" tells how to format the output page by defining color ,font size etc.<br/>
+" allstockanalysisdashbrdcolor" colored according to the %of return.<br/>